Perhaps CYJ’s most thrilling offer of all, 9th and 10th grade campers get to go on our incredible trip program: Segel!!

 Where do they stay?

-Although they’ll occasionally stay in dorms and hostels, Segel campers will spend most nights camping outdoors.
+Although they’ll occasionally stay in hotels, Segel campers will spend most nights camping outdoors.
 They’ll learn and practice the finer points of pitching tents before they leave to ensure they know how to work all of the equipment.
 Campers may feel hesitant about camping outside, but once they get on the trip, it becomes second nature and is a very special an unique experience that they really enjoy.

 What’s the food like?